anxielray/Going-on-Holidays/Affinity-Diagram_and_Empathy-map/plan.md

     - This section is about emotions and experiences during holiday planning and trips.
 It captures how people feel about the challenges, conflicts, and successes that occur within group travel.

--Frustration with budget differences and spending limits - Budgeting issues cause awkwardness and stress, impacting how participants feel.
+- **Frustration with budget differences and spending limits** - Budgeting issues cause awkwardness and stress, impacting how participants feel.
-    Stress from poor coordination or unexpected disruptions - Unclear planning or mishaps generate feelings of tension or anxiety.
+    **Stress from poor coordination or unexpected disruptions** - Unclear planning or mishaps generate feelings of tension or anxiety.
-    Feeling excluded when smaller cliques form or when dominated by certain people - Emotional responses to being left out.
+    **Feeling excluded when smaller cliques form or when dominated by certain people** - Emotional responses to being left out.
-    The joy of achieving a balance of fun and unique activities - Positive emotions when everything works well together.
+    **The joy of achieving a balance of fun and unique activities** - Positive emotions when everything works well together.
-    Friction due to differing daily routines - Emotional responses like frustration due to early risers vs. night owls.
+    **Friction due to differing daily routines** - Emotional responses like frustration due to early risers vs. night owls.

 ### 2. See